mezcal, mochi, & marachis

 Bring Back the Bees!

-The gallery is hosting a show to accentuate the vastly essential role bees have on the planet.
+The gallery hosted a show to accentuate the vastly essential role bees have on the planet.
 Seven talented artists have created beautiful pieces to honor the bees.
 Colony collapse disorder has been directly linked to harmful pesticides that are extremely toxic for the bees.
 Neonicotinoids have been responsible for the critically dangerous decline of bee colonies.

 We encourage people to help the bees flourish by choosing to eat organic foods and by being pro active creating nurturing environments for the bees planting organic gardens.
 Here is a list of plants that bees are particularly fond of: borage, golden rod, lemon balm, crocus, phlox, columbine, bee balm, asters, lavender echinacea, milkweed, honeysuckles, butterfly bushes, and all types of flowering fruit and nut trees.